AnshuRegmi/WEBFINALPROJECT/README.md

 **JavaScript Logic Explanation:**

-- **Single Item Open Pattern**: Only one FAQ can be open at a time
+- **Independent Toggle Pattern**: Each FAQ item can be opened or closed independently
-- **Three-Step Process**:
+- **Two-Step Process**:
   1. Check if clicked item is currently active
-  2. Close ALL other items (loop through and remove 'active' class)
-  3. Toggle the clicked item (close if already open, open if closed)
+  2. Toggle only the clicked item (close if open with `-`, open if closed with `+`)

 - **Why This Approach?**
   - `parentElement` gets the `.faq-item` from the clicked button
   - `classList.contains()` checks current state
-  - Closing others first creates a cleaner UX
+  - Only affects the clicked item, leaving others unchanged
-  - Toggle logic prevents multiple items being open
+  - Multiple items can remain open simultaneously
+  - Users have full control over which FAQs to view

+**Behavior:**
+- Clicking a `+` icon opens that specific FAQ without affecting others
+- Clicking a `-` icon closes only that specific FAQ
+- Multiple FAQs can be open at the same time
+- No automatic closing when opening a new item

 **Alternative Approaches Considered:**
+- Initially considered single-item-open pattern (only one FAQ open at a time)
+- Changed to independent toggle based on requirement for better user control
 - Could use arrow functions (modern JS) but used traditional functions for compatibility
 - Could use `forEach` but used for loops for broader browser support
-- Could allow multiple items open, but single-item pattern is cleaner for FAQs

 ## Features Implemented

-### ✅ Responsive Design
+### Responsive Design
 - Mobile: Vertical layout, stacked title words
 - Desktop: Two-column grid, horizontal title

-### ✅ Interactive Accordion
+### Interactive Accordion
-- Click to expand/collapse
+- Click to expand/collapse independently
 - Smooth animations
 - Visual feedback (hover states)
 - Icon switching (plus/minus)
+- Multiple items can be open simultaneously

-### ✅ Accessibility Considerations
+### Accessibility Considerations
 - Semantic HTML structure
 - Button elements for clickable areas
 - Clear visual indicators
 - Keyboard accessible (buttons are focusable)

-### ✅ Performance
+### Performance
 - Pure CSS animations (GPU accelerated)
 - Minimal JavaScript
-- No external dependencies
+- No external dependencies except Google Fonts
 - Fast load times

 ## Browser Compatibility